 You know that pigs, cows, turkeys, and chickens are fundamentally no different from dogs, cats, parrots, and horses.
 All of these animals have intrinsic value, seek attention and affection, form bonds with friends, care about their babies, feel emotions, can experience pain, and want to live.

-People prefer to dismiss the fact that their “food” was actually a living being rather than face their complicity and responsibility in the cruelty and slaughter.
-Acknowledging that your “food” came from someone who suffered and died means accepting that you indirectly caused the suffering, that you were misinformed by people you love and respect, that you were duped by corporate propaganda and lies, and that you fiercely defended your choices and denied anything contrary——until you wake up and face the reality.
+People prefer to dismiss the fact that their “food” was actually a living being rather than face their complicity and responsibility in the abuse and slaughter.
+Acknowledging that your “food” came from someone who suffered and died means accepting that you indirectly caused the suffering, that you were misinformed by people you love and respect, that you have been duped by corporate propaganda and lies, and that you have fiercely defended your choices and denied anything contrary—until you wake up and face the reality.

 Of course, you will have to face hardcore truths about what you have been supporting, which will make you feel guilty.
 Obviously, people don’t want to deal with the appalling realization that they have been responsible for pain, misery, suffering, and terror inflicted on gentle, harmless animals.
 But pretending it isn’t happening isn’t going to make it stop.
 You simply have to make the decision to stop being a part of it.

 HAVE YOU EVER MET A TURKEY?

 Turkeys are intelligent, friendly creatures with unique personalities.
 They are social animals who can form strong bonds with one another and with other animals, as well as humans.
 People have them as companion animals, and they can be quite affectionate.
 They enjoy being petted and scratched on their necks and backs.
 They communicate with a wide range of vocalizations and even have the ability to learn and to recognize human faces.
 Turkeys can also be very curious and playful, and they love dust bathing.